IBM/aspera-cli/docs/README.erb.md

 ```

 > **Note:** The `id` and `secret` are optional.
-> If not provided, they will be generated and returned in the result.
+> If not provided, they will be generated and returned into the result.

 Access keys support extra overriding parameters using parameter: `configuration` and sub keys `transfer` and `server`.
 For example, an access key can be modified or created with the following options: